 Race 7: 1 Mile.
 (Turf) Mdn 95k

-#9 Summer Place (8/1) – This colt took money and showed a something in her debut across the pond.
-He’s bred for the lawn and should get a hot pace to close into.
+#9 Summer Place (8/1) – This colt took money at Churchill and showed a something in her debut across the pond.
+He’s bred for the lawn and should also get a hot pace to close into.

 Race 8: 6 ½ Furlongs.
 MC 30000